Neoprene Rubber: Definition, Properties & Applications

 Automotive Industry

 As discussed earlier, neoprene displays incredible abrasion resistance.
-As a result, the manufacturers produce a variety of automotive neoprene components which experience dynamic conditions.
+As a result, the manufacturers produce a variety of automotive neoprene components that experience dynamic conditions.

 On top of it, neoprene also resists various oils, solvents, and heat, making it a whole lot better for these applications.
 As a result, you will often come across neoprene belts, hoses, seals, etc., in vehicles.